-Capture sharp pictures of a moving target.
 The Earth’s rotation can blur the moon and stars during long exposures.
-Adjust your ISO (higher) and f-stop (larger) to minimize exposure time, eliminating motion-caused blur.
+Adjust your ISO (higher) and f-stop (larger) to minimize exposure time, thus eliminating motion-caused blur.
 Determine max exposure time with this equation: 400 divided by the focal length.
-The result is your exposure-time limit, in seconds.
+The result is your exposure time limit in seconds.

-Change lights.
-Take advantage of the different light temperatures, intensities, and beam sizes cast by multicolored LEDs, fluorescent and incandescent bulbs, and candles.
+- Change Your Lighting: Take advantage of the different light temperatures, intensities, and beam sizes cast by multicolored LEDs, fluorescent and incandescent bulbs, and candles.
 Use separate light sources to paint different areas of the same scene.
 For example, in one photo use a headlamp to illuminate a tent, a lantern to light up a person, and a compact LED to write words.

 Ben Canales is a Portland, OR-based photographer.
 See his night sky photos here.